caxenie/pca-intro-demo/README.md

 # PCA Introduction and demo

-Short introduction in the underlying principles of PCA, the math behind it, and some code examples.
+A short introduction to the underlying principles of PCA, the math behind it, and some code examples.

+- Linear transformations
+- Practical PCA considerations: normalization, standardization, eigen decomposition
+- Basic implementation of PCA
+- Implementation for high-dimensions
+- Comparison with other methods: Denoising Variational Autoencoder (DVAE)